vibhoragarwal/techvibhor/_posts/aws_athena.md

 It would always take some study to analyze the data and see how best the partitioning could be to have an optimal number of partitions with not too large or too small files.
 Note that querying is priced based on data scanned and querying time.

 AWS recommends (seen somewhere, experienced also) a file size of 128 MB, but it can be smaller.
-Note than more data we scan, more we pay and more we add latency in the query.
+Note than more data you scan, more you pay and add more latency when querying.
-This means, we need to balance number of partitions ( too many would be overhead for athena to first identify the right partition to look into) and size of file in each partition ( some partitions having few KBs while some having 800 MB is imbalance, while 1 MB to 100 MB in each partition could be optimal)
+This means, you need to balance number of partitions ( too many would be overhead for athena to first identify the right partition to look into) and size of file in each partition ( some partitions having few KBs while some having 800 MB is imbalance, while 1 MB to 100 MB in each partition could be optimal)

 Partitions can look like this: